/ Wyomissing Work Accident Lawyer

 Understanding Workers’ Compensation in Pennsylvania

-Beyond Workers’ Comp in Wyomissing
+When Workers’ Compensation Isn’t Enough in Wyomissing

 While workers’ compensation is designed to address many injuries, it often falls short to fully compensate victims, especially if your injury leads to permanent limitations or affects your ability to resume normal employment.
 What many people don’t realize is that they may also have the option to file a third-party personal injury claim in addition to their workers’ comp claim.